utcjcao/ASSU/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature Request"
+name: Feature Request
 about: Suggest a new feature or functionality
 title: "[FEAT] "
-labels: [feature]
+labels: ''
-assignees: []
+assignees: ''

 ---

 ## Summary

 Briefly describe the feature you’d like to see.

-## Motivation
+## Dependencies

-Why is this feature important?
-What problem does it solve?
+Mention impacted modules, APIs, libraries, or design files.

-## Proposed Solution
+## Acceptance Criteria

-How would you implement this? (optional)
+Define how success is measured.
+- [ ]
+- [ ]
+- [ ]